-As a critical raw material in cutting-edge polyimide synthesis, the fluorinated dianhydride 6FDA* plays a small but important role in the military aerospace industry.
-While current supply chains link 6FDA to traditional and emerging Asian producers, there is also understandable pressure to ensure that U.S. military procurement options remain as domestic as possible.
+As a critical raw material in cutting-edge polyimide synthesis, the fluorinated dianhydride 6FDA* plays a small but important role in the aerospace industry.
+While current supply chains link 6FDA to traditional and emerging Asian producers, there is also understandable pressure to ensure that U.S. procurement options remain as domestic as possible.
 This has become increasingly important given the logistical challenges and product shortages of the current climate.

 The recent 6FDA product launch from CABB’s Jayhawk site located in Galena, KS, serves as a timely new alternative.